Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Spinal compression is a painful condition that occurs when part of the bony vertebra, disc cartilage, or contents of discs (such as a plug or mass) compress a neighboring nerve.

-The symptoms depend on site of compression — for example, cervical vs. lumbar compression — as well as the affected nerve and associated organs.
+The symptoms depend on the site of compression—such as cervical vs. lumbar compression—as well as the affected nerve and associated organs.

-This compression can lead to pain, usually moderate to severe, numbness in organ supplied by that nerve, or even an organ dysfunction or inability to move an affected skeletal muscle.
+This compression can lead to pain, usually moderate to severe, numbness in organs supplied by that nerve, or even dysfunction of an organ or the inability to move an affected skeletal muscle.

-• Laminectomy It involves removal of a portion of vertebra called lamina, which is the back part of vertebra that cover the spinal canal
+• Laminectomy: This involves removal of a portion of the vertebra called the lamina, which is the back part of the vertebra that covers the spinal canal.

-• Discectomy portion or the entire damaged intervertebral disc is removed to reliev pressure on spinal nerves or cord
+• Discectomy: A portion or the entire damaged intervertebral disc is removed to relieve pressure on spinal nerves or the spinal cord.

 Spinal Fusion Surgery

-In spinal fusion surgery, damaged disc or vertebrae is removed and two or more vertebrae are surgically connected—or 'fused'— using a small piece of bone called a spinal surgical cage to stabilize the spine, support spinal cord, and minimize pain and other symptoms.
+In spinal fusion surgery, damaged discs or vertebrae are removed and two or more vertebrae are surgically connected—or 'fused'— using a small piece of bone called a spinal surgical cage to stabilize the spine, support spinal cord, and minimize pain and other symptoms.

 Deformities such as scoliosis, degenerative herniated discs (commonly seen in older age), and certain cases of vertebral fractures may benefit most from spinal fusion, as it can be the most effective treatment option.